audiosocket/node-webkit-bootstrap/README.md

 How to use?
 -----------

-`node-webkit-gem` provides a set of `rake` tasks that automatize the following tasks:
+`node-webkit-bootstrap` provides a set of `rake` tasks that automatize the following tasks:
 * Downloading `node-webkit`
 * Preparing a runtime directory
 * Bundling a stand-alone version of your app